-In this area you can setu your app up to receive Web Push notifications.
+In this area you can setup your app up to receive Web Push notifications.
 This service is capable of sending remote push notifications to the majority of the modern internet browsers.
-In this area you will be able to upload a GCM/FCM server key necessary for Chrome and Opera notifications, a VAPID for Firefox notifications and a Website Push ID for Safari desktop notifications.
+In this area you will be able to upload a GCM/FCM server key necessary for Chrome desktop and Android legacy browsers, a VAPID for Chrome, Opera, Edge and Firefox desktop & Android notifications and a Website Push ID for Safari desktop notifications.

 To access these pages, expand the Settings menu and click in Services like shown below: